Feb 15, 6:30 PM @ Spotts house

 WHY WE LIKE this format...

-Because topics change monthly and reading is limited to brief articles, those who miss a meeting aren't “cut out” of future gatherings.
-We also encounter a wide variety of influential voices and biblical topics ranging from cultural issues, systematic theology, and practical ministry).
+Since topics change monthly, those who miss a meeting aren't “cut out” of future gatherings.
+Also, reading is limited to brief articles (under 20 pages).
+This allows us to encounter a wide variety of voices and topics ranging from biblical and cultural issues, history, systematic theology, and practical ministry.

 Dec.
 14, 2017